ronaldsuwandi/nem12-processor/README.md

   `NEM12ProcessorOutput` and the job is to write to database

 ## Decisions
-Before deciding on the current approach, I had 3 options to implement this project
+Before deciding on the current approach, I had 3 options to implement this project.
+I settled on uing Option 1 after comparing the tradeoffs with the other options

 ### Option 1: Validate the whole file and process them only if all good
 This will be a 2 pass approach, first pass is just to read and process all the